prof-spock/FluidSynthPlugin/README.md

 When using both components (command-line and DAW) on the same MIDI data they typically produce audio output with a difference of less than -200dBFS in a spectrum analysis.

-Those components are currently available - as x86_64 versions - for Windows and Linux as VST3, for MacOSX as VST3 and AU.
+Those components are currently available - as x86_64 versions - for Windows and Linux as VST3, for MacOS as VST3 and AU.

 All the code is open-source; hence you can check and adapt it to your needs.